It’s ok to need a man.

-We are all vulnerable.
+Remember…We are all vulnerable.

 Just to be alive is to be vulnerable.

 Trying to be overly self sufficient doesn’t change this truth.
+(Here’s an article on how to go from self sufficient single to connected couple.)

-And by the way, it’s when you try desperately to be self sufficient that you turn the best men away.
 Usually, good men who want to take care of a good woman don’t feel emotional attraction for women who won’t allow themselves to need him.

 You may still attract men sexually, but they may leave repeatedly.
 Because there’s nothing to take care of.

-When you, as a woman, don’t have the freedom and flexibility to allow yourself to BE that vulnerable part of yourself, your energy becomes tight and masculine.
-And men can feel that from you, whether you want them to or not.
+When you as a woman don’t have the freedom and flexibility to allow yourself to BE that vulnerable part of yourself, your energy becomes tight and closed off.

-If you don’t need your man, he will eventually seek out a woman who does need him
+If you don’t need your man, he will eventually seek out a woman who does need him.

-If you are in a relationship with a man who is masculine at his core, and you don’t NEED him, he will at some point, unconsciously or consciously, seek OUT the energy of a woman who DOES authentically need him.
+If you are in a relationship with a man who is masculine at his core, and you don’t need him, at some point he will unconsciously or consciously, seek out the energy of a woman who does authentically need him.

 Because he enjoys feeling needed.
 And because it makes him feel alive to feel genuinely needed by a woman.

-My observation is that the bitchiest women in the around, and the nastiest, most spiteful women in the world are the women who have rejected the part of themselves that wants a romantic relationship where they can rely and depend upon a man.
+My observation is that the bitchiest women in the around, and the nastiest, most spiteful women in the world are the women who have rejected the part of themselves that wants a romantic relationship (where they can rely and depend upon a man).

-(By the way, I’ve just published my brand new DVD titled “Becoming His One & Only!”…Click HERE to find out more details and how you can get your man to fall deeper in love with you and beg you to be his one and only)
+(By the way, I’ve just published my brand new program titled “Becoming His One & Only!”…Click HERE to find out more details and how you can get your man to fall deeper in love with you and beg you to be his one and only).

 What is your belief?
 Do you think more women need to surrender to needing a man?
 Why?
 Why not?

-P.S.
-Connect with me on social media.
+By the way, while you’re at it, connect with me on social media.